 Tech vs Art

 At first glance, you may not immediately associate programming with the data visualisation designer’s daily job.
 Hence, I asked her how much time she dedicates to the technical nitty-gritty as opposed to the actual design process.
 “The preparatory data cleaning can be long and intensive but most of the time I leave that up to the client.
 After some preliminary exploratory data analysis, I start brainstorming and sketching on paper which usually doesn’t take longer than 2 to 3 hours.
-Turning these drawings into pixels doesn’t take too much time either, in fact 90% of the time is spent on design, interactivity, browser compatibility, and responsiveness.
+Turning these drawings into pixels doesn’t take too much time either, in fact 90% of my time is spent on design, interactivity, browser compatibility, and responsiveness.
 Simply scaling back visualisations for mobile devices doesn’t do the trick, more often than not I really need to adjust the whole lay-out to make it work.
 So you’re basically designing while programming.
 Although it’s more of a technical job, it’s your personal creative style that makes your work stand out and enables you to earn a living as a freelancer.”

 So then the question arises: how does she describe her own style?
 After a long pause — seeking for patterns in her work — Nadieh continues: “I love working with large datasets that tell not one but multiple stories.
 In general, I try to present the data in several dimensions so that the audience can come to the same conclusion from various angles.
 Although my visuals are intuitive, they are not always straightforward.
 There is usually a deeper level of knowledge and understanding to be revealed.
 I like to show the underlying data, so for example not only the average but also the variation around it.”

 Art is priceless